T HE S ECRET OF H IS P URPOSE …. T HE P LAN FOR THE F ULLNESS OF THE T IMES

 The fact that Christ's sacrifice was foreknown even before the disruption throws a

-afterthought intended to repair an unforeseen disaster, but that it precedes sin, and
+intended to repair an unforeseen disaster, but that it precedes sin, and that sin was

 Another proof of God's predetermined plan is found in the book of beginnings where we are told